pedsm/i6zViewer/README.md

 - Fast.
 Dossiers with 300+ documents load almost instantly with linking (generation of hyperlinks in between documents, and attachments) happening in the background
 - Ability to download attachments directly from the web page
 - Rendering of image attachments

+### Need a i6z file to try it with?

+You can find some example iuclid files in [Echa's Training material page](https://iuclid6.echa.europa.eu/training-material)